 Cost does not include: round-trip airfare to and from Miami, items of a personal nature such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or personal services.
 With fewer than 6 participants, a small-group surcharge (typically $100 – $300 per participant) may apply, or we may request that you pick up the cost of a few additional dinners in lieu of this surcharge.

 The arrival airport for this tour is Miami International Airport (MIA) in Miami, FL.
-Please plan to arrive in Miami no later than 3:00 PM on January 8th.
-Please plan on departures after noon on January 13th.
+Please plan to arrive in Miami no later than 3:00 PM on January 26th.
+Plan on departures after noon on January 31st.

 Photo credits: Banner: Black Skimmers by Carlos Sanchez; Florida Scrub Jay by Carlos Sanchez; Barred Owl by Carlos Sanchez; Bachman's Sparrow, Naturalist Journeys Stock; Roseate Spoonbills by Betty Andres; Prairie Warbler by Carlos Sanchez; Everglades National Park, Naturalist Journeys Stock; Great Blue Heron, Naturalist Journeys Stock; Bald Eagle by Rob Colyer; White-winged Parakeets by Carlos Sanchez; Brown Pelican by Rob Colyer; Mangrove Cuckoo by Carlos Sanchez; American Crocodile by Carlos Sanchez; Anhinga by Greg Smith; Zebra Longwing by Carlos Sanchez; Black-and-white Warbler by Carlos Sanchez; Burrowing Owls by Carlos Sanchez; Bald Eagle by Sandy Sorkin; Florida Scrub-Jay by Carlos Sanchez; Wilson's Plover by Carlos Sanchez; Savannah Sparrow by Carlos Sanchez; Sandhill Crane by Carlos Sanchez; Blue-headed Vireo by Carlos Sanchez; Eastern Diamondback Rattlesnake by Carlos Sanchez; Common Buckeye by Carlos Sanchez; Black-throated Green Warbler by Carlos Sanchez.